Lionel Messi: 2004–2008: Rise to the first team

 Messi began the 2004–05 season as a guaranteed starter for the Barcelona B team, but after some lobbying by the senior players, he was promoted to the first team by manager Frank Rijkaard.
-He made his La Liga debut for Barcelona on 16 October 2004 against Espanyol, and scored his first senior goal on 1 May 2005 against Albacete, from an assist by Ronaldinho, becoming at that time the youngest-ever scorer for the club.
-At 17 years, three months, and 22 days old, he was at the time the youngest player to represent Barcelona in an official competition, and the club won the league title during that season.
+He made his La Liga debut for Barcelona on 16 October 2004, at 17 years old.
+He scored his first senior goal on 1 May 2005, becoming the youngest-ever scorer for the club at the time.
+He was at that time the youngest player to represent Barcelona in an official competition, and the club won the league title during that season.

-On his 18th birthday, he signed his first contract as a senior team player, a five-year contract through 2010 with a release clause of €150 million.
-Three months later, as his performance continued to make waves, his contract was updated to a nine-year contract, doubling his salary and keeping him at the club until 2014.
+On his 18th birthday, Messi signed his first contract as a senior team player, which kept him with Barcelona through 2010, and had a release clause of €150 million.
+Three months later, as his performance continued to make waves, his contract was updated to double his salary and keep him with the club until 2014.
+By the end of the 2005–06 season, Barcelona had won La Liga again as well as the UEFA Champions League.

-Barcelona began the 2005–06 season by winning the Supercopa de España without Messi, who was not selected to participate in the competition.
-By the end of the season, the team won La Liga again as well as the UEFA Champions League, although Messi did not play in the final for the latter due to injury.

-During the 2006–07 season, Messi scored his first hat-trick in a Clásico against Real Madrid, the first player to do so in 12 years.
-An incredibly finesse goal from Messi against Getafe and another goal scored by a handball against Espanyol gained notice for their similarities to the two famous goals scored by fellow Argentine Diego Maradona in the 1986 World Cup match against England, drawing comparisons between the two that Messi would face throughout his career.
-The team finished the season with only one trophy – the 2006 Supercopa de España.

-Barcelona finished the next 2007–08 season trophyless, leading to Rijkaard's departure.
+During the 2006–07 season, Messi scored his first hat-trick during a game against Real Madrid, becoming the first player to score a hat-trick in a Clásico in 12 years.
+Two goals scored by Messi against Getafe and Espanyol during the season drew notice for their similarities to two famous goals scored by fellow Argentine Diego Maradona in the 1986 World Cup match against England, leading to comparisons between Messi and Maradona that would endure throughout Messi's career.
+(Note: Attributed to multiple references:) Barcelona finished the 2006–07 season with only one trophy – the 2006 Supercopa de España – and the 2007–08 season without a single trophy, leading to Rijkaard's departure.

 2008–2012: Success under Pep Guardiola

-At the beginning of the 2008–09 season, his first under Barcelona's new manager, former captain Pep Guardiola, Messi was given the number 10 shirt.
-Over time, he effectively became the tactical focal point of Guardiola's possession-based system, increasing his goalscoring rate as a result.
-During that season, Messi scored 38 total goals, and alongside Samuel Eto'o and Thierry Henry, contributed to a total of 100 goals in all competitions, a record at the time for the club.
-Messi played as a false nine for the first time in a Clásico against Real Madrid, setting up his side's first goal and scoring twice in the team's greatest-ever score at Santiago Bernabéu Stadium.
-He played his first final, winning the Copa del Rey.
-In addition, Barcelona won the La Liga title and later won the Champions League, thus achieving the first treble in the history of Spanish football.
+At the beginning of the 2008–09 season – his first under Barcelona's new manager, former captain Pep Guardiola – Messi was given the number 10 shirt.
+Over time, he effectively became the tactical focal point of Guardiola's strategy, increasing his goalscoring rate as a result.
+During that season, Messi scored 38 goals, and alongside Samuel Eto'o and Thierry Henry, contributed to a total of 100 goals in all competitions, a record at the time for the club.
+Messi played in his first final as Barcelona won the Copa del Rey.
+Barcelona also won the La Liga title and the Champions League, thus achieving the first treble in the history of Spanish football.